uzki69/YoumuLoader/README.md

 # YoumuLoader
-Created using vue, to send get requests to download videos through a server that utilizes get requests
+A firefox extension created using vue, to send get requests to download videos through a server that utilizes get requests

 ## Project Setup

 ```sh